adessoTurkey-dotNET/AdsPush/README-NUGET.md

 # AdsPush

-**AdsPush** is the server-side push notification library that fully supports fully APNS(Apple Push Notification Service) and FCM (Firebase Cloud Messaging) features and works with the the most common .NET platforms.
-It puts together good abstraction, easy using and full support for advanced use cases.
+**AdsPush** is the server-side push notification library that fully supports  APNS(Apple Push Notification Service) and FCM (Firebase Cloud Messaging) features and works with the the most common .NET platorms.
+It puts togetter good abtraction, easy using and full support for advanced use cases.

 - [NuGet](https://www.nuget.org/packages/AdsPush)
 - [Report Bug or Request Feature](https://github.com/adessoTurkey-dotNET/AdsPush/issues)